-Many Dawn Farm clients report symptoms of depression, anxiety or sleep disorders.
-Dawn Farm takes a conservative approach with diagnosing psychiatric disorders and the use of psychotropic medications for the following reasons:
+Many Dawn Farm clients report symptoms of depression, anxiety, or sleep disorders.
+A few things to keep in mind regarding the diagnosis of psychiatric disorders and the use of psychotropic medications:

-- Reliable diagnosis of psychiatric disorders in addicts and alcoholics takes weeks and months, not minutes, hours and days.
+- Reliable diagnosis of psychiatric disorders in addicts and alcoholics takes weeks or months, rather than the minutes typically spent with the doctor.

 - It is our anecdotal experience that psychiatric disorders are over-diagnosed in alcoholics and addicts.